GBAF Logo

 Nearly 8% of Norway oil workers threaten strike from June 5

-The three unions involved have around 8,100 members involved in oil production.
+The three unions have around 8,100 members involved in oil production.
 Of those, 617 would take part in an initial wave of strikes if talks break down, with the option to escalate action over time.

-Union Demands and Negotiations
+Union Demands and Negotiation Details

 The workers, organised by unions Styrke, Lederne and Safe, are seeking pay rises above inflation and other changes to their contracts, but have not disclosed details of their demands.

-Norway's Role in Global Energy Markets
+Norway's Role in Global Oil and Gas Supply

 Norway produces more than 4 million barrels of oil equivalent per day, almost equally divided between crude and natural gas, and any reduction could impact markets at a time when Middle East output is curtailed by the Iran war.